Elmahallawy/elmahallawy.github.io/_news/announcement_4.md

 related_posts: false
 ---

 Congratulations!
-My paper was accepted by IEEE PerCom 2024 Confernce.  :sparkles:
+My paper was accepted by the IEEE PerCom 2024 Conference.  :sparkles: